Vivienne Yeda Apopo

 Vivienne Yeda Apopo is a Kenyan banker and business attorney.
-She is the current Director General of East African Development Bank (EADB).
-She assumed that position on 15 January 2009.
-She also currently serves as a member of the board of directors of the Central Bank of Kenya, since 14 March 2011.
+She is the Director General of East African Development Bank (EADB).
+A position she was appointed to on the 15 January 2009.
+Since March 14, 2011, she has also serves as a member of the board of directors of the Central Bank of Kenya.

-Background

-She was born Vivienne Yeda, in Kenya, during the second half of the 20th century.

-Education
+Early life and education

-Vivienne Apopo holds the degree of Master of Business Administration (MBA), obtained from Edith Cowan University in Australia.
-She also holds the degree of Master of Laws (LLM), from the University of London.
+Apopo was born Vivienne Yeda, in Kenya, on 12th, May 1964.
+She obtained a Master of Business Administration (MBA) from Edith Cowan University in Australia.
+She also obtained a Master of Laws (LLM) degree from the University of London.

-Work experience
+Career

+She was appointed East Africa Development Bank EADB Director General in January 2009.
 Prior to her employment at EADB, Ms. Apopo worked for the African Development Bank (AfDB), as the Resident Representative and Country Manager for Zambia.
 Prior to that, circa 2006, she served as "Director of Legal Affairs at the EADB".

 In November 2020, she was appointed chairperson of the board of directors of Kenya Power and Lighting Company, the parastatal, public utility responsible for bulk purchase, distribution, marketing and retailing of electric energy in Kenya.